Joel Eriksson (racing driver)

-Joel Eriksson (born 28 June 1998) is a Swedish racing driver who last competed in the 2021 ADAC GT Masters with KÜS Team Bernhard.
+Joel Daniel Andreas Eriksson (born 28 June 1998) is a Swedish racing driver currently set to drive in Formula E for Envision Racing.

-Career
+Early career

 Karting

 Eriksson began his karting career in 2007.
 He remained in karting until 2014.

 Formula 4

 In 2014, Eriksson made his debut in open-wheel racing in the ADAC Formel Masters.
 In 2015 he stayed in the series, now called ADAC Formula 4, and finished the season second in the standings.

 F3 European Championship

 In 2016, Eriksson moved to the FIA Formula 3 European Championship with Motopark.
 He won one race at Spa-Francorchamps and was 5th in the championship standings.
 He continued with the team into the 2017 season, where he was runner-up to Carlin's Lando Norris with 7 wins.

 DTM

 Two seasons in the Deutsche Tourenwagen Masters driving for BMW Team RBM followed.
 Eriksson achieved his maiden DTM victory in 2018 at Misano in a rain-drenched night race, becoming the second-youngest DTM race winner in the process.
 He racked up a further two podiums the following year.